You are going to travel in France and have only 2 days to visit Toulouse ? Don’t worry…

 Good restaurant – Le Bistroquai

 Close to the Place de la Daurade, I recommend the Bistroquai (1 rue Jean Suau).
 It’s a very simple little restaurant but offers tasty food and a nice terrace !
-And, as it is good, cheap and not very big, it is quickly complete … So do not hesitate to book.
+And, as it is good, cheap and not very big, it is quickly filled … So do not hesitate to book.

 The church and the docks of the Daurade